-(ii) As an authorized agent, does certify that the principals contracts exceeding \$100,000) named in subdivision (b)(2)(i) above have not participated, and will not participate, in any action contrary to subparagraphs (a)(1) title 31, United States Code, are hereby incorporated by reference through (a)(3) above; and in paragraph (b) of this certification.
+(ii) As an authorized agent, does certify that the principals contracts exceeding \$100,000) named in subdivision (b)(2)(i) above have not participated, and will other remedy pursuant to the contract.

+(a) The definitions and prohibitions contained in Section 1352 of not participate, in any action contrary to subparagraphs (a)(1) title 31, United States Code, are hereby incorporated by reference through (a)(3) above; and in paragraph (b) of this certification.